TCGTalk Logo

 Bulbasaur IR

 Mega Lucario ex and Mega Gardevoir ex dominate the value chart at every rarity tier — MHR, SIR, UR, and DR versions all exist for both.
-The top 5 cards alone account for over 80% of the expected hit value per pack.
+The top 5 cards alone account for the bulk of the expected hit value per pack.
 Pulling anything outside this tier will rarely offset the cost of opening.

 Expected Value Per Pack